bbqz007/zhelper/db/redispp/README.md

 the good thing of hiredis c client is that, you can use lib(ae/ev/uv/event) easily with redis.

 ### patch `hiredispp` to support lambda and subscribe.
-this version is patch to a fork.
+this version is a patch to a fork.

 * 1. patch code at `hiredispp_async.h`